 Electroneurodiagnostic Technology (END) is a scientific field devoted to the recording and study of electrical activity in the brain and nervous system.
 Technologists record electrical activity arising from the brain, spinal cord, peripheral nerves, somatosensory or motor nerve systems using a variety of techniques and instruments.

-END technologists prepare patients for procedure, obtain medical histories, record electrical potentials, calculate results, maintain equipment, and may work with specific treatments.
-They develop a good rapport with patients and cofort them during the recording procedure, which can last from 20 minutes (for a single nerve conduction study) to 8 hours (for an overnight sleep study).
-END technologists understand neurophysiology and recognize normal and abnormal electrical activity.
+END technologists understand neurophysiology, and recognize normal and abnormal electrical activity.
 They act as eyes and ears for specially trained doctors who later review and interpret the data.
-Considerable individal initiative, reasoning skill, and sound judgment are all expected of the END professional.
+Considerable individual initiative, reasoning skill and sound judgment are all expected of an END professional.

 Tasks may include:

 - obtaining medical histories

 - recording electrical potentials

 - working with specific treatments

 - developing good rapport with patients and comforting them during the recording procedure, which can last from 20 minutes to eight hours.